British Universities and Colleges Sport: BUCS (2008–present)

-BUCS was formed in 2008 by a merger of British Universities Sports Association (BUSA) and University College Sport (UCS).
-As well as elite-level competition, BUCS focuses on enhancing the student experience through sport with a focus on accessibility.
+BUCS was formed on 16 June 2008 through the merger of British Universities Sports Association (BUSA) and University College Sport (UCS), continuing to represent both competitive sport at universities and colleges as well as the professional staff working in the sector.
+In addition to elite-level competition, BUCS focuses on enhancing the student experience through sport with a focus on accessibility.
 The FISU has described it as "one of the most well rounded and developed university sport programmes in the world".

+The BUCS Football League is the association football league system of universities in the UK.
+It is the largest sport in higher education in the UK, with over 500 men's and women's teams competing in 100 leagues.

 Beginning in 2016, BUCS Super Rugby was founded as the top competition for men's university-level rugby union in the United Kingdom, featuring the top-10 universities that compete in BUCS divisions; the women's division was founded in 2024.

 Several universities that were original members of the IVAB celebrated 100 years of inter-varsity competition in the UK in 2019.

 An American football league was formed in November 2024 as a merger with the British Universities American Football League.

-Loughborough University is hosting the 'Big Wednesday' from 2024 through to 2026.
+Loughborough University hosted the 'Big Wednesday' from 2024 through to 2026.
 In 2025, 2,000 student-athletes, coaches, and support staff were involved in 57 championship, trophy and vase finals across 16 different sports.
 Around 2,500 spectators watched the event and 13 finals streamed live on YouTube.

-BUCS is collaborating with U Sports, the governing body for university sport in Canada, to host the first Canada–Great Britain Dual Meet in swimming in July 2025.
+BUCS collaborated with U Sports, the governing body for university sport in Canada, to host the first Canada–Great Britain Dual Meet in swimming in July 2025.